 Success Stories: Cancer

-Patient #5 in her own words - Toxic Treatments Unnecessary!
+In her own words - Toxic Treatments Unnecessary!

 "Ten years ago I was diagnosed with DCIS, a pre-cancerous

 condition in my right breast.
 Conventional medicine prescribed a